low-cost, low-carbon, 3d printed concrete beams for the construction industry

 reduction in concrete vs conventional concrete beam

-examples printed at cobod international in copenhagen, denmark
+examples of mm-01 (unreinforced version) printed at cobod international in copenhagen, denmark

-patented in the uk, minimass™ uses a new manufacturing technique – 3d printing of concrete – allowing the concrete to be placed precisely, without complicated or expensive formwork
+patented in the uk, minimass™ uses a relatively new manufacturing technique – 3d printing of concrete – in an innovative way, allowing the concrete to be placed precisely, without complicated or expensive formwork

 minimass™ is the logical evolution of a design philosophy: use the right material, in the right place, for the right purpose – no more, no less

 minimass™ is a new prefabricated concrete beam which replaces any other type of structural beam.
-3d printing is used to precisely place the minimum materials – concrete in compression, steel in tension – with no waste.
+3d printing is used to precisely place the concrete in compression, with no waste, and then steel is positioned in tension.

-minimass™ delivers up to 70% less embodied carbon, up to 50% lower material cost, and up to 35% lower supply cost compared to concrete or steel beams for equivalent performance.
+minimass™ beams deliver up to 70% less embodied carbon, up to 50% lower material cost, and up to 35% lower supply cost compared to concrete or steel beams for equivalent performance and proportions.

 11% of global carbon emissions come from construction, rising to 39% for the built environment as a whole including operational emissions [International Energy Association, 2019 Global Status Report for Buildings and Construction].